![]() |

 table gets lifted off of the grinder.
 Just my luck that it begins to sprinkle, then pour rain. |

-began to work out how I was going to get this almost 2 ton beast
+to work out how I was going to get this almost 2 ton beast into my

 under it.
 The problem with this was the scarcity of gantrys for